 Recruiting for both internships and post-MBA positions should be relatively strong for your goals.
 But students’ actual need for this service varies depending on their existing contacts and resources.
-Similarly, some people have more need than others of career services support.
+Similarly, some people have more need than others of career services’ support.

-• Brand.
 This factor is critical to some, insignificant to others, and somewhere in between for most.
 There is brand in your own perspective, and brand in the eyes of your prospective employers.
 Probably the latter is more important and less open to compromise.
 Do not mistake “brand” for “ranking.”
 If you need a highly competitive program such as Columbia or Wharton, that’s fine.
 But the issue isn’t “top 5”; it’s the value of the specific school brands for your context.